jozefcipa/laundry-alert/nginx/README.md

 💡This step is automatically made when deploying!

 **On OrangePi**

-- `make ssl/generate` - Generate SSL certificates and stores them into `./nginx/ssl/`
+- `make ssl/certificate-manager` - Generates SSL certificates and stores them in `./nginx/ssl/`
-- `make nginx/setup` - This creates a symlink of `./nginx/ssl/server.conf` to `/etc/nginx/sites-enabled/server.conf` and restarts the NGINX.
+- `make nginx/setup` - This creates a symlink of `./nginx/ssl/server.conf` to `/etc/nginx/sites-enabled/server.conf` and restarts Nginx

 ## Self-signed certificates on a phone